HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 {{ figure_markup(
   image="distribution-of-transition-durations.png",
   caption="Distribution of transition durations.", description="A paired-column chart showing the 10th, 25th, 50th, 75th, and 90th percentile median values for transition durations.
 In all percentiles save one, the values are exactly the same for desktop and mobile.
 The results are as follows.
 For the 10th percentile, 100 milliseconds.
 For the 25th percentile, 150 milliseconds.
-50th percentile, 250ms.
-75th percentile, 330ms on desktop and 333ms on mobile.
-90th percentile, 500ms.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRXMwdR5iy0KEMBzUWuZqDfWsj8HDDJcd5lFfjJpBmJr8gI1TE3xz2BzbNB9SEzSrxDtxfqvDvnvbQ3/pubchart?oid=894159072&format=interactive", sheets_gid="432079881", sql_file="transition_durations.sql"
+50th percentile, 250 milliseconds.
+75th percentile, 330 milliseconds on desktop and 333 milliseconds on mobile.
+90th percentile, 500 milliseconds.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRXMwdR5iy0KEMBzUWuZqDfWsj8HDDJcd5lFfjJpBmJr8gI1TE3xz2BzbNB9SEzSrxDtxfqvDvnvbQ3/pubchart?oid=894159072&format=interactive", sheets_gid="432079881", sql_file="transition_durations.sql"